mpdunne/omgene/README.md

 `python ../omgene.py -i in.tdv -o out`

 	Once this has run, the "out" directory will contain the results.
-To compare the original and new results, compare the files working/or.aln and results/all.aln.
+To compare the original and new results, compare the files `working/or.aln` and `results/all.aln`markdwon cheat sheet
+.
 To view this quickly in the terminal, you may wish to use the [Alan alignment viewer](https://github.com/mpdunne/alan).
 If you have alan installed, you can type

 `cat working/or.aln results/all.aln > compare.aln; alan compare.aln`

 ### Alternate start and splice sites

 You may wish to use non-canonical nucleotide combinations for start and splice sites, for example GU--GG splicing or CUG start codons.
 These can be specified using the `-do`, `-ac`, and `-sc` options for donor sites, acceptor sites, and start codons respectively.
-Site lists must be comma-separated.If you wish to include the canonical codon or splice site in the search, you must also specify it here.
+Site lists must be comma-separated.
+If you wish to include the canonical codon or splice site in the search, you must also specify it here.
 For example:

 `python ../omgene.py -i in.tdv -o out -do "gc,gu" -ac "gg,ag" -sc "aug,cug"`.